-From it’s ancient Roman ruins to the sprawling vineyards that seem to go on forever, to hiking in Cinque Terre, Italy has an allure that makes it a dream destination for many, myself included.
+From its ancient Roman ruins to the sprawling vineyards that seem to go on forever to hiking in Cinque Terre, Italy has an allure that makes it a dream destination for many, myself included.

 Honestly, you won’t get to see everything in 10 days in Italy, so don’t even try when planning a trip here.

 If you have more than 10 days in Italy, you might want to head to the best places in The Dolomites at the end of your trip.

 *This post contains affiliate links.
-By purchasing through these links, we get a small commission at no additional cost to you.
-That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
+By purchasing through these links, we get a small commission at no additional cost.
+That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 How Many Days to Spend in Italy?

-Well, at least that would be my answer if I had the choice, especially if I could just live on the island of Capri!
+Well, at least that would be my answer if I had the choice, especially if I could live on the island of Capri!